 The customer experience (CX) plays a major role in the growth and success of a company as suggested by many studies.
 In fact, it has been found that companies who are better at CX generate higher profits than companies lagging in terms of CX.
 Most businesses prevailing today are focusing on the improvement of the customer experience, but sadly it’s a task that everyone can’t master.
 In fact, most companies that are currently acting as the CX leaders are also facing difficulties in finding a quantitative relationship between customer behavior and the outcome of the business.
 They mostly have to rely on their intuition and qualitative data to make decisions for improving the customer experience.

 Quantifying Customer Experience (CX) Seems to be Highly Daunting

 A recent study conducted by the Harvard Business School concluded that almost half of the companies participating in the study agreed that it is extremely difficult and challenging to establish a quantitative relation between the customer experience and the business outcome.
 Even the leading companies find the task of quantifying CX difficult.

 It is really hard for businesses to deliver excellent customer experience as it’s difficult to quantify the CX.
 However, there is a way that can possibly quantify customer experience considerably.
 The method involves observation and analysis of the interaction of individual customers with the brand across different channels over a certain period of time.

-One of the key things that businesses should consider while accomplishing the task of delivering personalized CX is to upgrade themselves to advanced analytics.
-To be precise, the analytics should render a real-time analysis of customer behavior.
+One of the key things that businesses should consider while accomplishing the task of delivering personalized Customer Experience (CX) is to upgrade themselves to advanced analytics.
+To be precise, the analytics should render a real-time analysis of customer behaviour.
 Still, the major problems that blockade real-time approach are the integration issues and data overload.

 Role of Customer Journey Analytics